 Here is a fun frog counting activity that you can use with your kids at home or in school.
 I’m going to show you how I easily made numbered lily pads and will give you a few ideas for using them.

-Next, I outlined the lily pad with a green sharpie.
+After tracing the pattern onto the foam, you can cut out the lily pads.
+I used two colors of foam to mix things up a bit.
+After cutting out the lily pad, I outlined the shape with a green sharpie.
 You don’t have to do this, but I just think that it makes them look a bit more interesting.